 “Like all gardeners we are all keen to learn more about gardening and horticulture”.

 Paul’s passion for gardening started as a child in Coopers Plains (Brisbane) and developed into a degree in Horticulture at the University of Queensland (Gatton Campus).
-He has served as Chairman of the Friends of Noosa Botanic Garden; as Director of the Friends of the Brisbane Botanic Gardens and Sherwood Arboretum; and is an active member of many professional industry associations.
+He is currently involved in the Friends of Noosa Botanic Garden; the Friends of the Brisbane Botanic Gardens and Sherwood Arboretum; and is an active member of many professional industry associations.

 Paul is a Registered Horticulturist (RH0096) and a Fellow of the Australian Institute of Horticulture (FAIH).
 In 2017, Paul was featured in the book ‘Australia’s Most Influential Garden People’.